 In addition, as part of her (then) Masters degree, Olga Peek was using an intensive case study methodology to document the build-out consolidation process of households and vignettes of ten case studies are included on the LAHN (Lima) Cities Page as well as on the “Databases” Page “Interesting Case Studies”.
 Several of these build-out examples are included in the book PDF.

-II.
+JJ.
 Typical Contemporary Consolidated Neighborhoods – Santiago de Chile

 In Santiago consolidated self-help settlements are rather different than elsewhere.
 In the post-coup Pinochet era of the 1970s and 1980s Chile undertook aggressive policies to evict settlers in informal settlements that had emerged in the 1960s under Frei and then under Allende.
 Thus most tomas (invasions) were eradicated. some were moved to social housing which comprised a single core dwelling and these were often added to by the residents through extensions or a second floor.
 Some settlements did survive (El Bosque is one such), but many neighborhoods show some conformity of core unit and then improvised extensions.
 Few units have a concrete roof which would allow additional floors to be added, and where they exist, the second floor is a wooden structure built up from the first floor wooden frame.

-JJ.
+KK.
 Typical Contemporary Consolidated Neighborhoods – Montevideo

 Two rather different consolidated settlements that appear in the LAHN study and which are described by Marsiglia and Doyenart in Chapter 10 of the 2015 volume.
 Both are fairly typical of barrios in Montevideo and both formed through invasion in the 1970s.
 Casabó appears to be the more consolidated, while 19 de abril‘s growth has been more accretive over time.
 In another settlement (Maracaná) the blocks were so large that lots formed first around the edges (as is usual), and then vacant land in the center of the block was accessed by L shaped access roads (see image).
 These interior access roads are sometimes narrow and the sharp interior right angle turns makes it difficult for large vehicles (garbage trucks, fire fighter trucks, etc.) to enter.

-KK.
+LL.
 Typical Contemporary Consolidated Neighborhoods – Bogotá

 The topography of Bogotá does not make for “rings” of suburban development but the chapter by Angelica Camargo Sierra describes the development of the barrios along the axis of the valley as well as out into the surrounding municipality of Soacha.
 Several of these settlements were studied by Alan Gilbert and Peter Ward as part of their major three country study in the late 1970s (Housing, the state and the poor, published by Cambridge University Press in 1985 and reissued in digital format in 2009).
 Barrios were formed as “pirate settlements” (barrios piratas) through private informal lot sales by the land owners who were often farmers.